LaunchCodeLiftoffProjects/jane-group2/P2-Project_Outline/README.md

 - The box you have been looking for was actually in your trunk!
 ### Features
 - User Authentication & Authorization
+  - User login and permissions for accessing their boxes and items.
+Secured for each user without appropriate permissions.
 - Data Persistence
+  - User boxes and item contents will be maintained even after refreshing the webpage.
 - Box Creation
+  - Allows users to create a new box with a description and item contents.
 - Updating Items/Boxes
+  - Ability for user to add new items to boxes, edit box name and description.
+Also allows the user to edit items in the boxes after creation and to edit item information.
 - Searching Items
+  - Users will be able to search for items and find which boxes contain them.
 ### Technologies
 - React
 - Java